parse-community/docs/_includes/flutter/config.md

 var response = await ParseConfig().getConfigs();
 ```

-and to add a config:
+To add a new parameter to Parse Config:

 ```dart
 ParseConfig().addConfig('TestConfig', 'testing');
 ```